prathik8794/PassengerCount-/README.md

-# Learnt how to use javascript
+# Learnt how to use javascript from scrimba.com
 * Using Js,Html and css to make the count machine
 * Click on increment increments present value
 * Click on save saves the number